 In case of extremely damped oscillations, the ZCD comparator may not be able to detect the valleys.
 In this condition, drive pulses will stop while the controller waits for the next valley or ZCD event.
-The NCP1342 ensures continued operation by incorporating a maximum timeout period after the last demagnetization detection.
-The timeout timeout period will be shorter than the inductor demagnetization period causing CCM operation.
+The NCP1340 ensures continued operation by incorporating a maximum timeout

+During startup, the voltage offset added by the OPP diode, $D{OPB}$ prevents the ZCD Comparator from accurately detecting the valleys.
+In this condition, the steady state timeout period will be shorter than the inductor demagnetization period causing CCM operation.
 CCM operation lasts for a few cycles until the voltage on the ZCD pin is high enough to detect the valleys.
-A longer timeout period, t{tout1} , (typically 100 μ s) is set during soft-start to limit CCM operation.
+A longer timeout period, $t{tout1}$ , (typically $100~\mu s$ ) is set during soft-start to limit CCM operation.